github/docs/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 HUBBERS BEWARE!
-THIS REPO IS PUBLIC TO THE ENTIRE INTERNET.
+THE GITHUB/DOCS REPO IS PUBLIC TO THE ENTIRE INTERNET.
 OPEN AN ISSUE IN GITHUB/DOCS-CONTENT https://github.com/github/docs-content/issues/new/choose INSTEAD.
 -->

 <!--